 Specialty Practices (for specialty hours only – see below)

-Clinical Hours:
+Clinical Hours

 All clinical rotations must be in an outpatient setting.
 A total of 720 hours are required, with a MINIMUM of 500 direct patient care hours.
 Clinical rotation hours by semester are as follows: